kkamara/kkamara/README.md

 I use https://pomofocus.io to work more efficiently.
 There is a desktop app version which I use.

-Favourite music: Heavy metal.
-I listen to heavy metal playlists on [SoundCloud](https://soundcloud.com) with an ad-blocker.
+Favourite music: Heavy metal and classic rock.

 Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .